Defining Money and Productive

 "[Danny] DeVito's wounded reply is one of the funniest lines [David] Mamet has ever written: "'Everybody needs money!
 That's why they call it money!'"

-For example, in a recent online discussion about guaranteed income, Tim Rourke of Citizen's Income (Toronto, CA) wrote: "A Citizen's Income will be paid in real money, the real currency of the country which is accepted in payment of taxes.
+For example, one BI advocate wrote: "A [basic income] will be paid in real money, the real currency of the country which is accepted in payment of taxes.
 It is going to be paid for by taxes, meaning from the actual wealth of the country, its capacity to produce goods."
-(October 21, 2007)
+(2007)

-Because people have the idea that money comes from production, and that this is "real" money, as opposed to 'unreal' money issued by governments, it is essential to define and examine the meanings of money and, more importantly, production, since people assert that is where "real" money comes from.
+Because of this belief that there is 'real' money from production, and 'unreal' money issued by governments, it is essential to define and examine the meanings of money and, more importantly, what we mean when we talk about production, and what we consider to be economically productive in discussions on basic income.